Eman-Gon/Eman-Gon.github.io/README.md

-Hello World!
-This is my website.
+# Emanuel's Personal Website
-I hope you have a wonderful day!
+This is a personal website built using the Hack4Impact Starter Pack!
-The date is october 8th, 2023
+I hope your day goes well